ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

   </div>
 1. From the 'World Outliner'
     - Delete anything that is not in the 'Atmosphere' folder and/or is not an Imported asset.
-    - It should look something like this:
+    - Once done, it should look something like this
     <div class="img_container">
         <img class='lg_img' src="../imgs/UnrealPic_14.png"/>
     </div>